Ellon, Aberdeenshire

-Ellon (Eilean) is a town in Aberdeenshire, Scotland, approximately 16 mi north of Aberdeen, lying on the River Ythan, which has one of the few undeveloped river estuaries on the eastern coast of Scotland.
+Ellon (derived from Eilean) is a town in Aberdeenshire, Scotland, approximately 16 mi north of Aberdeen, lying on the River Ythan, which has one of the few undeveloped river estuaries on the eastern coast of Scotland.
+It had a population of 10,126 in 2022.

 It is in the ancient region of Formartine.
-Its name is believed to derive from the Gaelic term Eilean, an island, on account of the presence of an island in the River Ythan, which offered a convenient fording point.
+Its name is believed to derive from the Gaelic term Eilean, meaning island, reflecting the town’s historical position at a ford on the River Ythan.
 In 1707 it was made a burgh of barony for the Earl of Buchan.
-It is home to a unique collection of ancient yew trees and it is twinned with the city of Chièvres in Hainaut Province, Belgium.

 Places of interest

-Places of interest within the town include Ellon Castle Gardens, recently brought back to life by volunteers and open to the public (see website for latest opening times).
-They include a walled garden of historical importance, yew trees dating back 500-800 years and the ruins of old Ellon Castle, and the surrounding walls known as the Deer Dyke.
-Ellon also has Auld Brig, a category A listed bridge across the Ythan, built in 1793 and still in use as a pedestrian bridge.
+Places of interest within the town include Ellon Castle Gardens, a historic garden complex restored by volunteers and open to the public.
+The gardens contain a collection of ancient English yew trees thought to be at least 500 years old, along with the ruins of the old Ellon Castle.
+Ellon also has Auld Brig, the Old Bridge of Ellon, a Category A listed bridge across the River Ythan, built in 1793 and no longer carrying vehicular traffic.

 The Riverside Park offers walkways alongside the Ythan, from which herons, salmon, trout and otters may be observed.

 In 2013, BrewDog built a 5+1/2 acre brewery at a cost of £7.8 million in a greenfield site just outside of Ellon.
 The brewery is designed to minimise carbon emissions with the use of treatment plants, biogas technology and since 2021, an anerobic digestion plant.
 In 2016, the brewery was expanded at a cost of £5 million including the addition of a new 300-hectolitre (hL) brew house.

 The ruins of the Kinmuck Castle are located about 4.0 mi north-east of Ellon.
 That castle was dismantled in 1413 to build the old Ellon Castle.